The following lesson was made for Yael Rice’s Fall 2020 digital art history course at Amherst College, September 18th, 2020.

 A reminder that Palladio is still under development, so it can be buggy and slow!

 Work slowly.
 Wait for an option to finish loading before you click it again or click something else.

 Do not refresh the page or click the back button.
 You’ll lose your work.

 On a related note: To start over, refresh the page.

-These data describe a little over 4,700 sales by the fine art dealer M. Knoedler & Co. between roughly 1870-1970, as documented in their stockbooks data as encoded by the Getty Provenance Index.
+These data describe a little over 4,100 sales by the fine art dealer M. Knoedler & Co. between roughly 1870-1970, as documented in data encoded from the handwritten stockbooks by staff at the Getty Provenance Index.
 These stockbooks were where Knoedler recorded details about the artworks that entered their inventory, when and where they bought them from and for how much, and (if sold) who the eventual buyer was.

-In order to keep this introductory lesson straightforward and within the performance limits of Palladio, this is only a tiny slice of the full Knoedler data**, which cover over 40,000 entries.
+In order to keep this introductory lesson straightforward and within the performance limits of Palladio, this is only a tiny slice of the full Knoedler data, which cover over 40,000 entries.

 The data in